 When an individual is supported to discover what wellness is for them and their unique situation, it can be life changing.

 ‘The tools I learned in the course have enabled me to work more effectively with a psychologist that my GP has referred me to.
 I cannot believe the changes in myself and I am so grateful to you both [the trainers] for helping me along my journey and continuing to help me with further support.’

 ‘You both [group trainers] have credibility and your passion and belief in what you do shone through.
 Will use the strategies taught to address challenging issues which may occur in the future.’

 ‘Keep up the good work.
 This course has helped me face things I would never have thought of.
 Well done.’

 ‘I thoroughly enjoyed the course.
 It was much more than I expected and would recommend it to anyone that is grieving like me or who suffers with anxiety and panic attacks like me.
 Looking forward to some strategies in the coming sessions.
 I will recommend the course to as many as possible.
 Great job.’

-For further information about our Chronic Condition Self-Managment program please contact us via email using the link below, or telephone 08 8352 6344.
+For further information about our Self-managment of Chronic Conditions program, please contact us via email using the link below or telephone 08 8352 6344.